Tatija

-Tatija is a village located in Rajasthan's Jhunjhunu district.
+Tateeja or Tatija is a village located in Rajasthan's Jhunjhunu district.

 Another famous landmark of this village is that it is near to Singhana, the popular bypass from where the foreign tourists pass by while going to the Mandava Castle located in Sikar.

 You must see Tatija if you would like to have the sense of what a village is like in Rajasthan.
 It is located 180 km from Delhi, Dhaula Kuan.
+Mainly this palace is also famous for landlords who have large fields to cultivate crops.